This blog may contain affiliate links. Read our disclosure policy for more info.

 15 Best Stops Between Queenstown and Christchurch

-If you have more time then try your hand at gold panning on Dudley Street.
-Afterward, take a walk through the Historic Chinese Settlement for a glimpse at how life was back in the gold mining boom of centuries ago.
+Afterward, you can take a walk through the Historic Chinese Settlement for a glimpse at how life was back in the gold mining boom of centuries ago.
 You can even go on a short hike on the Tobins Track for amazing views.
-Of course, if you have more time there are lots of other great things to do in Arrowtown.
+And really, that’s just the start of the list of fun activities here!

 2. Lake Hayes

 This track is especially busy on weekends, and you will need to watch out for other walkers, dogs, cyclists, and larger groups walking the track.
 Lake Hayes is also a great spot for a swim, as it’s not as cold as Lake Wakatipu.
-Pay attention to any signage around the lake warning of high bacteria levels – which tends to occur a few times a year at which point swimming isn’t recommended.
+Pay attention to any signage around the lake warning of high bacteria levels though – which tends to occur a few times a year, at which point swimming isn’t recommended.

 3. Crown Range

 There are several places I recommend stopping at on the Crown Range Road – the first is called Crown Range Scenic Lookout which offers a great vantage point over the Remarkables Mountain Range and the Kawarau River.

 At the end of Crown Range Road is the gorgeous tourist-haven town of Wanaka.
-There are lots of awesome things to do in Wanaka so I recommend spending the night or two here to break up your journey from Queenstown to Christchurch.
+There are tons of awesome things to do in Wanaka, so I recommend spending the night or two here to break up your journey from Queenstown to Christchurch.

-For the full trail, you’ll hike 8 kilometers (5 miles) and almost 1,500 meters (4,920 ft) to reach the peak which towers over Lake Wanaka.
-Hiking the entire trail up and back with breaks and to enjoy the views takes around 6 to 7 hours depending on your fitness level.
-And yes, you’ll be able to visit the famous photo spot around 30 minutes from the summit to get that breathtaking shot!
+For the full trail, you’ll hike 8 kilometers (5 miles) and almost 1,500 meters (4,920 ft) in elevation gain to reach the peak which towers over Lake Wanaka.
+Hiking the entire trail up and back with breaks and enjoying the views takes around 6 to 7 hours depending on your fitness level.
+And yes, you’ll be able to visit the famous photo spot around 30 minutes from the summit to get that (literally) breathtaking shot!

 Stay Overnight in Wanaka